Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 - Parents and Children of children studying in Year 2.
 - Prospective Parents and Children of children studying in Year 1 but want to progress teaching kids about the next year.
-- Anyone genuinely interested to learn how to guide children example Teachers or Tutors.
+- Anyone genuinely interested to learn how to guide children; example: Teachers or Tutors.

 #### User Stories